-Lynne P. Brown is the Executive Director of the John Brademas Center, where she works to develop the overall mission, messaging and strategic planning for the Center.
+Lynne P. Brown is Chair of the Board of Advisors of the John Brademas Center, where she works to develop the overall mission, messaging and strategic planning for the Center.
 Dr. Brown was Senior Vice President for University Relations and Public Affairs at New York University for over four decades.
 In that position, she was responsible for the University's interaction with government at all levels, outreach to the community, strategic communications, and university events.
-She oversees the offices of: Government and Community Affairs, Civic Engagement, University Events, Advertising and Publications, Web Communications, Media Production, and Public Affairs.
+She oversaw the offices of: Government and Community Affairs, Civic Engagement, University Events, Advertising and Publications, Web Communications, Media Production, and Public Affairs.

 In addition to these ongoing responsibilities, she helped create and shape two major initiatives for the University: